-The European Migration Network (EMN) is an EU-wide network, consisting of National Contact Points and providing information on migration and asylum.
+The EMN is an EU-wide network providing up-to-date, objective, reliable and comparable information on migration and asylum.

 Set-up in 2003 by the European Commission and legally established by the European Council in 2008 (Council Decision 2008/381/EC), the EMN responds to information needs of EU and national policymakers as well as the general public.
 It is composed of the European Commission (DG Migration and Home Affairs), which coordinates the EMN, and 27 National Contact Points (NCP) in each EU-Member State (except Denmark) as well as Norway.
 Each NCP is appointed by their relevant national government.
 The NCPs are located in and therefore include a variety of different institutions, such as Ministries of the Interior and of Justice, government agencies, research institutions and international organizations.

 In 2003, the Austrian Federal Ministry of the Interior nominated the IOM Country Office for Austria as the Austrian NCP.
 Since then, EMN Austria has produced numerous publications, organized high-level international conferences, and established a flourishing network of national stakeholders.
 In doing so, EMN Austria aims at:

 - Understanding information needs of policy makers and the general public

 - Enhancing the EMN’s role in responding to such needs in an appropriate format

 Based on a Biannual Work Programme developed by the NCPs and the European Commission, EMN Austria produces various different outputs:

 EMN Studies (National Reports): Each year the EMN usually selects four relevant study topics based on proposals made by NCPs and the European Commission.
 The selection is based on current policy priorities and the work of the European Commission.
 Based on common study templates (see here for an example), which ensure EU-wide comparability of the study results, EMN Austria produces National Reports in German and English, which can either be downloaded or ordered free of charge.